-Macquarie Bank Europe Designated Activity Company ("MBE"), is a credit institution regulated by the Central Bank of Ireland and is registered in Ireland (company number 634817).
-Macquarie Bank Europe Designated Activity Company, Frankfurt Branch is regulated by the Autorité de Smarchés Financiers ("AMF") for conduct of business rules.
-MBL, acting through its Dubai International Financial Centre Branch ("MBL - DIFC branch"), is authorised and regulated by the Dubai Financial Services Authority ("DFSA") to carry out banking business in Dubai International Financial Centre.
-The registered office is Office 4, Level 3, Building 11, The Gate Village, DIFC, Dubai, United Arab Emirates, PO Box 506751.
-Macquarie Bank Limited - DIFC Branch is authorised by the DFSA (under Financial Services Permission No. F001369) to conduct the following regulated activities: arranging Deals in Investments; advising on Financial Centre Branch ("mBL - DIFC branch"), is authorised and regulated by the DFSA (under Financial Services Permission No. F001369) to conduct the following regulated activities: arranging Credit and Advising on Credit.
-Financial promotions in Dubai are not intended for Retail Clients and only a person meeting the DFSA criteria for a Professional Client should act upon it.
-MBL, acting through its Singapore to carry out banking business in Singapore.
+Macquarie Bank Europe Designated Activity Company ("MBE"), is a credit institution regulated by the Autorité de contrôle prudentiel et de résolution ("ACPR") and the Autorité des Marchés Financiers ("AMF") for conduct of business rules.
+MBL, acting through its Dubai International Financial Centre Branch ("MBL - DIFC branch"), is authorised and regulated by the Dubai Financial Services Authority ("DFSA") to carry out banking business in Dubai International Financial Centre Branch ("MBL - DIFC branch"), is authorised and regulated by the Dubai Financial Services Permission No. F0015A") to carry out banking business in Dubai International Financial Centre Branch ("BET") for conduct of five is Office 4, Level 3, Building 11, The Gate Village, DIFC, Dubai, United Arab Emirates, PO Box 506751.
+Macquarie Bank Limited - DIFC Branch is authorised by the DFSA (under Financial Services Permission No. F0015a") to carry out banking business in Dibai International Financial Centre Branch ("BET") in the Monetary Authority of Singapore to Carry out banking business in Invitations in Dubai are not intended for Retail Clients and only a person meeting the DFSA criteria for a Professional Client should act upon it.
+MBL, acting through its Singapore Branch, is authorised and regulated by the Monetary Authority of Singapore to carry out banking business in Singapore.
 This presentation has not been registered as a prospectus with the Monetary Authority of Singapore.
-Accordingly, this presentation and any other document or material in connection with any offer or sale, or invitation for subscription or purchase, whether directly or indirectly, to persons in Singapore other than (i) to an institutional livestor under Section 275(1) of the SFA, and in accordance with the conditions, specified in Section 275 of the SFA or (iii) otherwise pursuant to Section 275(1) of the SFA, and in accordance with the conditions, specified in Section 275 of the SFA. (i) to a relevant person which is: (a) a corporation (which is not an accredited investor,
+Accordingly, this presentation and any other document or material in connection with any offer or sale, or invitation for subscription or purchase, of securities may not be circulated or distributed, nor may securities be offered or sold, or be made the subject of an invitation for subscription or purchase, descurities and Futures Act 2011 of Singapore, as amended from time to time (the "SFA") in pursuant to Section 275 of the SFA, (ii) to a relevant person which is: (a) a corporation of the SFA.
+Where any securities are subscribed or purchased under Section 275 by a rel

-For Recipients in Korea, any information contained in this presentation is NEITHER (i) an offer to sell or a solicitation of an offer to subscribe or purchase or a recommendation of any securities or interests referred to the funds listed herein (if any) NOR (ii) is purported to be providing any information in regards to such.
-No representation is made with respect to the eligibility of any recipients of this presentation to acquire securities under the laws of Korea, including, without limitation, the Foreign Exchange Transaction Law and regulations thereunder.
-The securities have not been and will not be registered with the Financial Services Commission of Korea for public offering under the Financial Investment Services and Capital Markets Act of Korea, and the securities may not be offered, sold or elivered, or offered or sold to any person for reoffering or resale, directly or indirectly, in Korea or to any resident of Korea (as such term is defined in the Foreign Exchange vector to Korea) and regulations of Korea.
-Furthermore, the securities may not be resold to Korea and regulatory requirements (including, without limitation, governmental approval requirements under the Foreign Exchange Transaction Law and regulators of Korea and tegulators of Korea.
-Furthermore, the securities complies with all applicable regulatory requirements (including, without limitation, governmental approval requirements under the Foreign Exchange Transaction Law and its subordinate decrees and regulations) in connection with the purchase of the securities.
-By the purchase of any securities, the relevant holder or owner thereof will be deemed to represent and warrant that if it is in Korea or is a resident of Korea, it purchased the securities pursuant to the applicable laws and regulations of Korea.
+For Recipients in Korea, any information contained in this presentation is NEITHER (i) an offer to sell or a solicitation of an offer to subscribe or purchase or a recommendation of any securities or interests referred to the funds listed herein (if analy) NOR (ii) is purported to be providing any information in regards to such.
+No representation is made with respect to the eligibility of any recipients of this presentation to acquire securities have not been and will not be registered with the Financial Services Commission of Korea for public offering under the Financial Investment Services and Capital Markets Act of Korea, and the securities may not be offered, sold or delivered, sold or any person for reoffering or resale, directly or indirectly, in Korea or to any resident of Korea (as such term is defined in the Foreign Exchange Transaction Law) except pursuant to applicable laws and regulations of Korea.
+Furthermore, that securities may not be resold to Korean residents unless the purchaser of the securities complies with all applicable regulatory requirements (including, without limitation, governmental and warrant that if it is not a resident of Korea, it purchased the securities pursuant to applicable laws and regulations of Korea.